 - United Club access, even when just traveling domestically (though no guests are allowed)

-- Access to the United arrivals lounge in London, Lufthansa arrivals lounge in Frankfurt, and SWISS arrivals lounge in Zurich, when arriving same day on United (though some of these lounges are temporarily closed)
+- Access to the United arrivals lounge in London, Lufthansa arrivals lounge in Frankfurt, and SWISS arrivals lounge in Zurich, when arriving same day on United

 I find it interesting that Global Services members don’t get access to United’s Polaris Lounges.
 Admittedly most Global Services members are probably traveling in business class on long haul flights anyway, but still…